Outpatient Services

 • Your physician will contact the PRMC schedule coordinators with orders for your outpatient testing/procedures.

-• The schedule coordinator will set an appointment based on availability of needed equipment, staff and your personal schedule.
+• The schedule coordinator will set an appointment based on the availability of needed equipment, staff, and your personal schedule.

 Many insurance companies require pre-certification for outpatient services.
-This is a responsibility of the insured and/or the physician prior to surgical procedures and usually within 24 to 48 hours in an emergency situation.
+Receiving pre-certification is the responsibility of the insured and/or the physician prior to surgical procedures and usually within 24 to 48 hours of an emergency.
 If you have questions, please ask for assistance when you are presenting your insurance card during the admission process.

 • DO bring your hospitalization insurance card.
 If you’re under 18 years of age and not married, a parent or legal guardian must come with you to sign the consent form.

-• DO remember to bring a case for your dentures, glasses and/or contact lenses, if you wear them.
+• DO remember to bring a case for your dentures, glasses, or contact lenses.

-After you arrive, we’ll ask you to put on a hospital gown, we will take your vital signs and ask a few more questions.
+We’ll ask you to put on a hospital gown, take your vital signs and ask a few more questions.
 Then you may relax and wait for your surgery time.

 Anesthesia

-• If you received a general anesthetic, you’ll stay in the Recovery Room for about one hour, then spend several hours in your room.
+• If you receive a general anesthetic, you’ll stay in the recovery room for about an hour, then spend several hours in your room.
 You must not drive yourself home.
 A family member or friend must be available to pick you up.
-Remember, for the rest of the day, do not drink alcohol or try to do anything that requires skill or judgment.
+For the rest of the day, do not drink alcohol or try to do anything that requires skill or judgment.